jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 More specific to the purview of IAs, information consumers depend on KOSs to browse and search content objects.

-**BROWSING** is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011). **NAVIGATION** is related, but has implications of (1) traversing a website (2) with perhaps a greater sense of direction.
+**BROWSING** is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
+157). **NAVIGATION** is related, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
+162).
 KOSs that support these activities include hierarchical taxonomies, faceted taxonomies, and pick lists (a drop-down UI element).

 **SEARCHING** is the machine-aided pursuit of a specific piece of information.
 Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects.
+Simultaneous search of multiple information systems is called metasearching, broadcast searching, cross-database searching, federated searching, and parallel searching.

 ### KOS by structure